nextcloud/circles/README.md

 ### Bring cloud-users closer together

-Circles allow your users to create their own groups of users/colleagues/friends.
+Circles allow people to create their own groups of people/colleagues/friends.
-Those groups of users (or circles) can then be used by any other app for sharing purpose through the Circles API
+Those groups of people (or circles) can then be used by any other app for sharing purpose through the Circles API